exlskills/course-javascript-basics/Topics/09. Using Objects/README.md

 };
 ```

+- Object notations are great, but **repeating code** is not, right?

 <!-- attr: { hasScriptWrapper:true, style:'font-size:0.9em' } -->
 # Object Building Function
-- A function for building objects
+- Using a function for building objects
   - Just pass first and last name and get a object
     - Something like a constructor